Adithyanks/Hotel-Booking-Demand-Analysis/README.md

 3. **Engagement-Driven Retention:** Use automated guest-engagement prompts (special request queries) as a tool to increase "mental commitment" and reduce churn in transient segments.

 ---
-*Note: This project demonstrates the intersection of Data Science and Hospitality Revenue Management.*